Samet Kütük is a Researcher at the CBRT.

 Gökhan Koyuncu is an Assistant Central Bank Specialist at the CBRT.

-Ahmet Deryol is an Assistant Central Bank Specialist at the CBRT.
+Ahmet Deryol is a Central Bank Specialist at the CBRT.

 For views, suggestions

 Traditionally, households in Turkey meet most of their financing needs from banks.
 Households’ borrowing from other financing sources seems to be limited.
 Recently, the share of financing companies in household liabilities has increased owing to the moderate growth in bank loans and the opening of new financing companies.

 By 2016, there were 14 active financing companies.
 Financing companies' loan products are very similar to those of banks and they provide funds for various needs of households such as vehicles, housing, consumer durables and service sector.
 In September 2016, retail loans that households obtained from financing companies increased by 29.4 compared to the previous year and reached TL 12.3 billion.

 Financing company loans are widely used to finance installment payments for personal and commercial vehicle purchases.
 As a matter of fact, the amount of vehicle loans extended by financing companies has exceeded the amount of vehicle loans provided by banks starting from 2015.
 Recently, it is observed that households have been opting for financing companies for purchases when they need general purpose loans.
 By 2016, the number of new general purpose loans issued by financing companies over the last 12 months increased 33-fold year-on-year and reached a total number of 1.6 million.
 In this period, general purpose loans extended by financing companies constituted approximately 87 percent of the total retail loans in quantity and 19 percent in value.